afska/gba-link-connection/docs/wireless_adapter.md

   * The third client should send: `0x100000`, `0xaabbccdd`
   * The fourth client should send: `0x2000000`, `0xaabbccdd`

+⚠️ The guest formula only seems to be true when `bytes <= 16`.
+I'm sure that guests can send more than 16 bytes (I've seen it!), but I have no idea how to reliably build a header that works.
+Hosts, on the other hand, can send any number of bytes below 90 and it will work just fine.

 ⚠️ Note that when having more than 2 connected adapters, data is not transferred between different guests.
 If a guest wants to tell something to another guest, it has to talk first with the host with `SendData`, and then the host needs to relay that information to the other guest.

 ⚠️ The command "overrides" previous data, so if one node is using `ReceiveData`, but before the receive call the other node uses two consecutive `SendData`s, the receiving end will only get the last stream.